NepyAnna/NepyAnna/README.md

 Welcome to my page!

 🚀 About Me:
-I'm Anna, beginer in development, currently living in Spain.
+I'm Anna, currently living in Spain.
 I am participating in the Bootcamp de Programación y AWS Cloud with Factoria F5.

 🛠 Skills: